Mark Thomas — Trade On Track

 As more candles or bars are formed on your chart, new high and low fractal points will be established.
 As each new fractal point is formed, re-draw your trend lines.

 Breakouts can often be identified when price breaks through the upper or lower trend line.
 On a 15 minute chart, I generally like to see a candle CLOSE at least 5 or 6 pips above or below a trend line before I consider it to be a breakout.
 Quite often you see a candle punch through a trend line, but retraces and still closes within the boundaries of the line – so it can’t really be considered a breakout.

 If you are considering entering a trade based on a breakout of a trend line, it’s much safer to wait for price to break through, move in the direction of your intended trade, then pull back to within a few pips of the original trend line (which might be several candles after the break).
 If you wait for the pull back, it’s usually a safer way to get into the trade, avoiding false breakouts.

-The short video below shows how to draw trend lines and how you could have profited by selling the EUR/USD after a double-top on the hourly, earlier today:
+The short video below shows how to draw trend lines and how you could have profited by selling the EUR/USD after a double-top on the hourly, from a past trade:

 Winner’s Edge Trading, as seen on: